ruby/openssl/CONTRIBUTING.md

 ## Testing

 We have a test suite.
+Test cases are located under `test/` directory.
 You can run it with the following three commands:

 ```
 $ gem install rake-compiler test-unit